First-Time Home Buyer Tips: A Guide

-The deposit is typically equal to 1% – 3% of your total home loan value and goes toward your down payment.
+The deposit is typically equal to 1% – 3% of your total home price and goes toward your down payment.
 If you back out of the sale for a reason not listed in your offer letter, you’ll lose your earnest money deposit.

 10. Hire An Inspector

-You need to hire a professional inspector before you get a home.
+You need to hire a professional inspector before getting a home.
 An inspection is different from the appraisal required by your lender.
-Here’s how.
+Here’s how:

-The appraisal: During an appraisal, your appraiser only gives you and your lender a rough idea of how much your home is worth based on certain features of your home, market trends and recent sales of comparable properties (comps).
+- The appraisal: During an appraisal, your appraiser tells you and your lender how much your home is worth based on certain features of your home, market trends and recent sales of comparable properties (comps).

-The inspection: During an inspection, the inspector tells you about specific problems with the home.
+- The inspection: During a home inspection, the inspector tells you about specific problems with the property.
 You can use the results of your inspection to learn more about your home and request concessions from your seller.

-An earnest money deposit letter often includes a home inspection contingency, which would allow you to invalidate an offer and not lose your deposit in the instance of extensive repairs.
+An earnest money deposit letter often includes a home inspection contingency, which can allow you to invalidate an offer and not lose your deposit if extensive repairs are needed.

 11. Stick To Your Budget

-Don’t go over your budget for a home, even if it seems perfect for you, and be sure you budget in enough money for repairs or renovations.
-The right home is out there for you, so keep searching until you find a home that fits your budget and your list of must-haves.
+Don’t go over your budget for a house, even if the house seems perfect for you.
+Be sure to budget for repairs and renovations.
+The right home is out there for you, so keep searching until you find a home that fits your budget and satisfies your list of must-haves.

 12. Save Physical Copies Of Your Paperwork

-Once you get moving on a home, don’t forget about the paperwork.
-Yes, cloud-based storage is the obvious choice for keeping tabs on documents – but you should keep a physical copy of your mortgage statements, deed, Closing Disclosure and other documents in a locked, fireproof file cabinet.
+Once you get moving on a house purchase, don’t forget about the paperwork.
+We recommend keeping a physical copy of your mortgage statements, Closing Disclosure, deed and other related documents in a safe place.

 Let anyone else named on your loan know where the documents are and how to access them in the event of an emergency.